lawsonM525/lawsonM525/README.md

 - 🌱 I’m currently learning Assembly;
 - 💬 Ask me about anything, I am happy to help;
 - 📝[LinkedIn/Resume](https://www.linkedin.com/in/michelle-naa-odarley-lawson-218894215/)
 - I have a good understanding of System Development and Computer Organization.
-Currently, I'm trying to build a compiler with @Vitalik-Hakim using assembly language.
+Currently, I'm trying to build a compiler and an interpreter with [@Vitalik-Hakim](https://github.com/Vitalik-Hakim) using assembly language.
 Any help would be much appreciated!
 <br>

 #